 - Limit your movement.
 Movement can cause static electricity to build up around you. - Always handle components carefully.
 Handle adapters, memory modules, and other circuit boards by the edges.
-Never touch exposed circuitry. - Prevent others from touching the components. - Before you install a static-sensitive option or CRU, do either of the following to reduce static electricity in the package and your body: - Touch the static-protective package that contains the part to a metal expansion-slot cover for at least two seconds. - Touch the static-protective package that contains the part to other unpainted metal surface on the computer for at least two seconds. - When possible, remove the static-sensitive part from the static-protective package and install the part without setting it down.
+Never touch exposed circuitry. - Prevent others from touching components. - When you install a static-sensitive option or CRU, touch the static-protective package that contains the part to a metal expansion-slot cover or other unpainted metal surface on the computer for at least two seconds.
+This reduces static electricity in the package and your body. - When possible, remove the static-sensitive part from the static-protective package and install the part without setting it down.
 When this is not possible, place the static-protective package on a smooth, level surface and place the part on the package. - Do not place the part on the computer cover or other metal surface.